dtlafever/FrenchTrainer/README.md

 2. Install Ollama (if you want LLMs)
 - [Ollama](https://ollama.com/download) should be installed and running

-3. Create a `.env` file in the base of the repo and fill out the following fields:
+3. Create a `.env` file in the `backend` folder and fill out the following fields:
 ```
 LLM_MODEL="deepseek-r1:8b"
 SYSTEM_PROMPT_FILE="basic_prompt.txt"